cghiban/gallery/README.md

 ## Installation

-This project requires Python 3.3 or 3.4.
+This project requires Python 3.3 or later.
 It will not work on any 2.x releases.
 It is recommended that you use [virtualenv](http://virtualenv.readthedocs.org/en/latest/) to run this project.